 Dogs are incredible animals for many reasons; but top of the list has to be their intelligence and their strong sense of loyalty.
 These characteristics are so highly apparent in specific dog breeds, such as Labradors and Golden Retrievers, that they can be trained to guide, lead and assist people with disabilities such as sight or hearing loss, helping them to live as normal a life as possible.

 Qualified assistance dogs act in such a protective and helpful manner that sometimes it’s hard to believe they aren’t human!
 However, as clever as they are, there is a lot of work that goes into training these dogs before they are paired up with a person with a disability.
-Their training must be flawless, otherwise they could lead the person they are helping into danger, e.g. a blind person into a busy road.
+Their training must be flawless, otherwise they could lead the person they are helping into danger, for example, a blind person into a busy road.

 That’s where Assistance Dog Trainers step in – to make sure that a dog is fully qualified for his or her position, by teaching them everything they need to know to be able to help their future companion.